On the Adversarial Robustness of Vision Transformers: Conclusion

 \section{Conclusion}

-This paper presents the first study on the robustness of ViTs against adversarial perturbations.
-Our results indicate that ViTs are more robust than CNNs on the considered adversarial attack and certified robustness settings.
-Moreover, we show that the features learned by ViTs contain less low-level information, contributing to improved robustness against adversarial perturbations that often contain high-frequency components; introducing convolutional blocks in ViTs can facilitate learning low-level features but has a negative effect on adversarial robustness and makes the models more sensitive to high-frequency perturbations.
+This paper presents a comprehensive study on the robustness of ViTs against adversarial perturbations.
+Our results indicate that ViTs are more robust than CNNs on the considered adversarial attacks and certified robustness settings.
+We show that the features learned by ViTs contain less low-level information, contributing to improved robustness against adversarial perturbations that often contain high-frequency components.
+Also, introducing convolutional blocks in ViTs can facilitate learning low-level features but has a negative effect on adversarial robustness and makes the models more sensitive to high-frequency perturbations.
+Moreover, both the sanity performance and the (certified and empirical) adversarial robustness are improved in the modern CNN designs that leverage techniques from ViTs to imitate the global attention behavior.
 We also demonstrate adversarial training for ViT.
 Our work provides a deep understanding of the intrinsic robustness of ViTs and can be used to inform the design of robust vision models based on the transformer structure.